 Abstract

-BACKGROUND: The study of potential treatment methods for post-COVID syndrome (PCS) within the framework of randomized controlled trials remains one of the priority areas of current research.
+BACKGROUND: The study of potential therapeutic approaches for post-COVID syndrome within randomized controlled trials remains one of the priority objectives.

-AIM: To assess the impact of transcranial electrical stimulation (TES), when used in addition to monopharmacotherapy, on depression, sleep disturbances, and plasma levels of cortisol and serotonin in patients with PCS.
+AIM: This study aimed to evaluate the effect of transcranial electrical stimulation as an adjunct to monopharmacotherapy on depression, sleep disturbances, and plasma cortisol and serotonin levels in patients with post-COVID syndrome.

-MATERIALS AND METHODS: The study included 150 patients with PCS who were randomized into two groups (75 patients each): the main group received TES in addition to monopharmacotherapy, while the control group received monopharmacotherapy alone.
-Treatment efficacy was assessed on day 15 using the HADS-D, ISI, and CGI-S scales, as well as plasma cortisol and serotonin levels.
+METHODS: The study included 150 patients with post-COVID syndrome randomized into two groups (75 each): the main group received transcranial electrical stimulation in addition to monopharmacotherapy, while the reference group received monopharmacotherapy alone.
+Treatment efficacy was assessed after 15 days using the HADS-D, ISI, CGI-S scales and plasma cortisol and serotonin levels.

-RESULTS: After 15 days of treatment, statistically significant differences were observed between the groups in the median values of HADS-D (p = 0.042), ISI (p < 0.001), and CGI-S (p = 0.002), as well as in plasma levels of cortisol (p = 0.001) and serotonin (p = 0.002).
-The addition of TES to monopharmacotherapy resulted in complete resolution of PCS clinical manifestations in 95% of patients.
+RESULTS: After 15 days, statistically significant differences between the groups were observed in median scores on HADS-D (p=0.042), CGI-S (p=0.002), and ISI (p <0.001), as well as in cortisol (p=0.001) and serotonin (p=0.002) levels.
+The addition of transcranial electrical stimulation to monopharmacotherapy in patients with post-COVID syndrome resulted in complete remission of its manifestations in 95% of cases.

 Full Text